DETAILED ACTION

 in the bias stages (i.e., when (SCAN2) is low), controlling the first bias circuit (T2) to be turned on (i.e., via (SCAN2)), and transmitting the first bias signal (VOBS) to the first terminal or the second terminal (i.e., the upper terminal) of the driving circuit (DRT);

-wherein a first terminal (i.e., a left terminal) of the first bias circuit (T2) is electrically connected to the second node (i.e., the upper node) or the third node (i.e., the lower node); and
+a first terminal (i.e., a left terminal) of the first bias circuit (T2) is electrically connected to the second node (i.e., the upper node) or the third node (i.e., the lower node);

 a first light-emitting control circuit (T4), a first terminal (i.e., an upper terminal) of the first light-emitting control circuit (T4) is electrically connected to the third node (i.e., the lower node), and a second terminal (i.e., a lower terminal) of the first light-emitting control circuit (T4) is electrically connected to a first electrode (i.e., an upper electrode) of the light-emitting element (ED);

-a threshold compensation circuit (T1), a first terminal (i.e., a left terminal) of the threshold compensation circuit (T1) being electrically connected to the first node (i.e., the gate node), and a second terminal (i.e., a right terminal) of the threshold compensation circuit (T1) being electrically connected to the third node (i.e., the lower node);
+a threshold compensation circuit (T1), a first terminal (i.e., a left terminal) of the threshold compensation circuit (T1) being electrically connected to the first node (i.e., the gate node), a second terminal (i.e., a right terminal) of the threshold compensation circuit (T1) being electrically connected to the third node (i.e., the lower node), and a control terminal (i.e., a gate terminal) of the threshold compensation circuit (T1) is electrically connected to a third scan signal terminal (SCAN1);

-a reset circuit (T6), a control terminal (i.e., a gate terminal) of the reset circuit (T6) being electrically connected to a first scan signal terminal (SCAN4), a first terminal (i.e., a left terminal) of the reset circuit (T6) being electrically connected to a second initialization signal terminal (VAR), and a second terminal (i.e., a right terminal) of the reset circuit (T6) being electrically connected to the first electrode (i.e., the upper electrode) of the light-emitting element (ED);
+a second reset circuit (T6), a control terminal (i.e., a gate terminal) of the second reset circuit (T6) being electrically connected to a sixth scan signal terminal (SCAN4), a first terminal (i.e., a left terminal) of the second reset circuit (T6) being electrically connected to a second initialization signal terminal (VAR), and a second terminal (i.e., a right terminal) of the second reset circuit (T6) being electrically connected to the first electrode (i.e., the upper electrode) of the light-emitting element (ED); and

-wherein a turn-on duration of the first scan signal terminal (SCAN4) overlaps (i.e., is equal to) a turn-on duration of the second scan signal terminal (SCAN2; see Fig. 8B); and
+wherein a turn-on duration of the sixth scan signal terminal (SCAN4) overlaps (i.e., is equal to) a turn-on duration of the second scan signal terminal (SCAN2; see Fig. 8B); and

 Kim discloses that a level of a bias signal can be different in the refresh frame and the hold frame (see Page 10, Para.
 [0191] and [0195]-[0197]).
 However, Kim does not explicitly disclose that the first bias circuit is further configured to have a turn-on duration in the hold frame and a turn-on duration in the refresh frame that is different from the turn-on duration in the hold frame.